A bargain purchase…

 Now, you may be thinking ‘isn’t that a kid’s toy?’
 Well, yes Spears are known for making toys and kid’s stuff – but this is a REAL loom.
 It is what is called a ‘fixed heddle’ loom, which means you can lift alternate warp threads (the threads that are put along the loom before you start weaving) by just lifting up the ‘heddle’, a grid like part in the middle.
 This is MUCH faster than if you had to weave in and out of every thread.

-I will do a tutorial on setting up this little loom, and basic weaving, very soon – it is lovely and easy to use, and makes ‘real’ fabric which is wide enough, and long enough to make nice things from .
+I will do a tutorial on setting up this little loom, and basic weaving in the future – it is lovely and easy to use, and makes ‘real’ fabric which is wide enough, and long enough to make nice things from .
 These elderly looms still have plenty of life in them – and are SUCH a cheap way to get into weaving!

 Which size loom is the loom for you?

-It includes 3 wooden shuttles and a G-clamp to hold it securely on to a table.
+It includes 3 simple wooden shuttles and a G-clamp to hold it securely on to a table.
+Originally it included some yarn too, mine just had a little left.

-Mine also had the original uncut patterns and instruction book, with information on making 18 interesting (if a little dated at times) patterns.
+Mine also had the original uncut patterns and instruction book, with information on making 18 interesting (if a little dated) patterns.